 These miracle noodles are generally used in keto recipes to replace pasta or noodles.
 Here are some wonderful recipes that make use of them.

 Shirataki Noodle Vegetable Stir Fry with Chicken is so comforting and filled with mouthwatering flavors.
-You can use chicken or any protein you have on hand, and add as many of your favorite mixed veggies you like!
+You can use chicken or any protein you have on hand and add different keto-friendly veggies.
+Add some red peppers to spice things up!

 Shirataki Chicken Noodle Soup is hearty, flavorful, and satisfying, especially on a cold day.
-It’s easy to make and cooks particularly quickly if you’ve got an instant pot.
-It is the best substitute for chicken noodle soup on the keto diet!
+It's easy to make and cooks remarkably quickly if you've got an instant pot.
+I use coconut aminos instead of soy sauce to keep the carbs even lower.
+This soup is the best substitute for chicken noodle soup on the keto diet!

 Frequently Asked Questions

 Shirataki noodles usually come soaked in water.
 The first time you open it, you'll notice that it has a somewhat fishy smell.
-This happens when the water absorbs the odor of the konjac root.
+This odor occurs because the water absorbs the smell of the konjac root.
 All you need to do is rinse it thoroughly to get rid of the fishy smell.

 Yes, they are basically the same.
-Miracle noodles is one of the names by which shirataki noodles go by.
+Miracle noodles are a popular brand of shirataki noodles.
 Other names are konjac noodles or skinny noodles.

 Other keto noodle replacements

-You don't have to entirely give up noodles or pasta on your keto diet.
-Apart from shirataki noodles, some other fantastic replacements are palmini pasta, zucchini noodles, and spaghetti squash.
+You don't have to give up noodles or pasta on your keto diet entirely.
+Apart from shirataki noodles, here are some other great keto-friendly noodle replacements.

 Check out these keto noodle recipes!